 Weather

 Temperatures throughout the country start to rise in March, after the cold winter.
-While northern parts of Japan (Hokkaido, Tohoku) are still cold, they're less cold than in January or February.
+While northern parts of Japan (Hokkaido, Tohoku) are still cold, they're generally milder than in January or February.

-In Sapporo, capital of Hokkaido, expect average highs of 39° F (4° C) and lows of 25° F (-4° C).
+In Sapporo, capital of Hokkaido, expect average highs of 39°F (4°C) and lows of 25°F (-4 °C).
 The major cities on Honshu and Kyushu (Tokyo, Osaka, Kyoto, Fukuoka) experience warmer daytime temperatures, especially as the month progresses.
-Average March highs in these cities sit at around 57° F (14° C), with lows of 41° F (5° C).
-Sub-tropical and tropical Okinawa is even warmer, with average highs in Naha of 70° F (21° C) and lows of 61° F (16° C).
+Average March highs in these cities sit around 57°F (14°C), with lows of 41°F (5 °C).
+Subtropical and tropical Okinawa is even warmer, with average highs in Naha of 70°F (21°C) and lows of 61°F (16 °C).

 Japan's wet season throughout the country is the summer, so rainfall remains low in March.
-In Hokkaido and on the Sea of Japan Coast of Honshu, there is still quite a lot of snowfall in March, though.
-That's because the Sea of Japan coast gets the brunt of the cold winter weather coming off Siberia and China, which the east coast of Japan is shielded from by mountains.
+In Hokkaido and on Honshu's coast, there's often quite a lot of snowfall still in March.
+That's because the coast of the Sea of Japan bears the brunt of the cold winter weather coming off Siberia and China, which the east coast of Japan is shielded from by mountains.

-Japan's famous hanami, or cherry-blossom-viewing parties, begin in some parts of the country (such as Kyushu) in mid-late March.
-The exact date varies from year-to-year as temperatures aren't always uniform.
-Sunnier late-March weather can be conducive to sitting outside, in the shade of a cherry tree, and celebrating with some Nihonshu.
-But, be warned if you're continuing the celebration after dark that evening temperatures are likely to still be cold.
+Japan's famous hanami, or cherry blossom viewing parties, begin in some parts of the country (such as Kyushu) in mid-late March.
+The exact date varies from year to year as temperatures aren't always uniform.
+Sunnier late-March weather can be conducive to sitting outside in the shade of a cherry tree and celebrating with some nihonshu (saké).
+Be warned that if you're continuing the celebration after dark that evening, temperatures are likely to remain cold.

-Japanese schools take a couple of weeks' holiday later in March, so expect a lot of places to be very busy.
-The Japanese like to get out and about and enjoy their own country, whether that's at amusement parks or at cherry-blossom parties, so even when there aren't so many foreign travelers around, you may be competing for space with locals.
+Japanese schools take a couple of weeks' holiday later in March, so expect many places to be very busy.
+The Japanese like to get out and about and enjoy their own country, whether at amusement parks or cherry blossom parties, so even when there aren't so many foreign travelers around, you may be competing for space with locals.

 Ski season continues into March.
-While not so many foreign travelers come to Japan to ski, this is a popular activity with locals.
-Expect high-season accommodation prices at places around ski fields, which are mostly around Nagano, Niigata, and Hokkaido.
+While not as many foreign travelers come to Japan to ski, this is a popular activity with locals.
+Expect high-season accommodation prices at places around ski fields, which are mainly around Nagano, Niigata, and Hokkaido.

 Where to Go